Quantum Visual Fields with Neural Amplitude Encoding: Discussion, Future Work and Conclusion

 This appendix supplements the main paper, starting in Sec.~\ref{s:background} with a detailed background on gate-based quantum computing.
 It covers both quantum physics foundations and applications of quantum computing in machine learning and INR.
-It also connects quantum circuit measurements and Bayesian inference (Sec.~\ref{s:Bayseian_inference}).
+It also connects quantum circuit measurements and Bayesian inference.
+Next, we outline the full algorithmic (training) protocol; visualise the quantum ansatz architecture used in the experiments; and provide more implementation details in Sec.~\ref{alg_protocol}.
+On the experimental side, we further analyse QVF performance with noisy circuits in Sec.~\ref{gate_noise}, followed by the image representation quality in dependence on the number of measurement repetitions (shots) in Sec.~\ref{s:image_represent_finite_samples}.
+Applications supported by QVF, such as image inpainting and shape completion, are discussed in Secs.~\ref{image_inpainting} and \ref{s:Noisy_shape_completion}, while additional visualisations of 3D shapes are shown in Sec.~\ref{additional_3D}.
 Sec.~\ref{ss:gate-based hardware} then discusses the development status of currently available real quantum hardware.
-Next, we expand on related literature in Sec.~\ref{s:literature_dis} and outline the full algorithmic (training) protocol; visualise the quantum ansatz architecture used in the experiments; and provide more implementation details along with a deeper analysis of the data encoding expressiveness in Sec.~\ref{alg_protocol}.
-On the experimental side, we further analyse the image representation quality in dependence on the number of measurement repetitions (shots) in Sec.~\ref{s:image_represent_finite_samples}, followed by the investigation of QVF performance with noisy circuits in Sec.~\ref{gate_noise}.
-Applications supported by QVF, such as image inpainting and shape completion, are discussed in Secs.~\ref{image_inpainting} and \ref{s:Noisy_shape_completion}, while additional visualisations of 3D shapes are shown in Sec.~\ref{additional_3D}.